Home » Articles » 5 Brutal misconceptions in the Philippine BPO industry

 My company then absorbed EVERY.
 SINGLE.
 ONE.

-Job security is a priority for the BPO because the cost to hire, train and retain employees is usually triple the amount of a redundancy package.
+Job security is a priority for the BPO because the cost to hire, train, and retain employees is usually triple the amount of a redundancy package.

 Also, our clients know that seasoned employees even coming from another account within the company ramp faster and have better engagement than newbies.
-This is a win-win situation for the client, the company and for the employee.

 Job security is an issue.
 Redundancy is rampant.